Orpheus-3145/Philosophers/README.md

 # Disclaimer
 - Following the rules of this project, only certain functions were allowed (see specifications in Chapter V/Chapter VI of the PDF project *(see #References##Philosophers))* to manage threads, processes, mutexes and semaphores, it's natural that there are better implementations of this simulation using all of the tools available; nevertheless this wasn't that case;
-- This program greatly rely on the hardware underneath and performances will be affetected with big number of philosophers or short timings (or wooden computers), something to keep in mind:
+- This program greatly relies on the hardware underneath and performances will be affetected with big number of philosophers or short timings (or wooden computers).. something to keep in mind:
     - for thread/mutex case not more than 200 philosophers can exist;
     - for process/semaphore case the number of philo/forks also depends on the maximum amount of semaphores the OS can handle, for my use-case it was 125 (TODO PUT_VERSION_MAC_USED);
     - its not recommended to use timings smaller than 60 ms, also the differences should consider 10 ms to be precise (t_death - (t_sleep + t_eat) > 10);